psreed/expiry_facts/README.md

 ## Facts

-### The following facts are provided by adding this module
+### The following facts are provided by adding this module to your Puppfile

 #### puppet_cert